-In our modern time it seems that spirituality and eroticism are two separate concepts that are mutually exclusive.
-While there are many spiritual traditions and philosophies throughout history which did not have this separation, in this article I will focus on ancient Greece and what they have to say on the subject of spirituality and eroticism.
+In our modern times, spirituality and eroticism seem to be two separate concepts that are mutually exclusive.
+In this article I will focus on ancient Greece and their view on the topic of spirituality and eroticism.

 Plotinus (204/5 – 270 C.E.), is generally regarded as the founder of Neoplatonism.
 He is one of the most influential philosophers in antiquity after Plato and Aristotle.
 The term ‘Neoplatonism’ is an invention of early 19th century European scholarship and indicates the penchant of historians for dividing ‘periods’ in history.
 In this case, the term was intended to indicate that Plotinus initiated a new phase in the development of the Platonic tradition.

 It has often been noted that Plotinus’ use of erotic imagery diverges in significant ways from that of Plato.
 The notion of eros as the impetus for philosophical ascent already occurs prominently in the Symposium, where the process is said to begin with sexual desire for beautiful male bodies; this attraction is gradually sublimated into desire for progressively more abstract notions of beauty, until the final stage at which sexual love must be superceded for the soul to be able to contemplate Beauty itself.